Recovering contact forms from boundary data: Holography on manifolds with boundary and causality maps

-{\sf Given two manifolds, equipped with traversing flows, and a transformation (a smooth diffeomorphism) $\Phi^\d$ of their boundaries, respecting the relevant boundary data, is it possible to extend $\Phi^\d$ to a transformation $\Phi$ of the manifolds that respects the corresponding flows-generated structures in their interior?}
+{\sf Given two manifolds, equipped with traversing flows, and a transformation (a smooth diffeomorphism) $\Phi^\d$ of their boundaries, respecting the relevant boundary data (such as the partial order $\succ_v$ on the boundary $\d X$ or/and the function $f^\d$), is it possible to extend $\Phi^\d$ to a transformation $\Phi$ of the manifolds that respects the corresponding flows-generated structures in their interior?}

 This problem is may be represented by the commutative diagrams: